Nico Prost: Formula E

 On 30 June 2014, Prost signed up for the inaugural FIA Formula E Championship with the team e.dams Renault.
 At the first race in Beijing, Prost became the first man to achieve a pole position in Formula E. He led the race until the last lap in the last corner where he was involved in a heavy crash with Nick Heidfeld.
 Prost turned into Heidfeld's car when he was being challenged into the last corner, lunging Heidfeld's car into a barrier.
 He later apologised for the incident.
 He was subsequently given a ten place grid penalty for the following race in Malaysia.
 In the second race in Putrajaya, Malaysia, he took pole position again but was given a ten place grid penalty carried from the previous race.
 He took his first win in Miami, despite a late challenge from Scott Speed.
-The result was enough for Prost to take the lead in the drivers' championship from Lucas di Grassi.
+He would end up finishing the season in 6th place in the standings.
+The following season would be the highlight of his Formula E career, as he had finished 3rd in the final standings of the 2015-16 Formula E championship.